Group Testing: An Information Theory Perspective: Abstract

 The group testing problem concerns discovering a small number of defective items within a large population by performing tests on pools of items.
 A test is positive if the pool contains at least one defective, and negative if it contains no defectives.
 This is a sparse inference problem with a combinatorial flavour, with applications in medical testing, biology, telecommunications, information technology, data science, and more.

 In this monograph, we survey recent developments in the group testing problem from an information-theoretic perspective.
 We cover several related developments: efficient algorithms with practical storage and computation requirements, achievability bounds for optimal decoding methods, and algorithm-independent converse bounds.
 We assess the theoretical guarantees not only in terms of scaling laws, but also in terms of the constant factors, leading to the notion of the {\em rate} of group testing, indicating the amount of information learned per test.
-Considering both noiseless and noisy settings, we identify several regimes where existing algorithms are provably optimal or near-optimal, as well as regimes where there remains greater potential for improvement.
+For the noiseless setting, we present a series of results leading to optimal rates, which in turn imply optimality and suboptimality results of various algorithms depending on the sparsity regime.
+We also survey analogous developments in noisy settings.

-In addition, we survey results concerning a number of variations on the standard group testing problem, including partial recovery criteria, adaptive algorithms with a limited number of stages, constrained test designs, and sublinear-time algorithms.
+In addition, we survey results concerning a number of variations on the standard group testing problem, including approximate recovery criteria, adaptive algorithms with a limited number of stages, sublinear-time algorithms, and settings with additional prior information, among others.